 Gear

 However, there is more to it than that.
 If you skimp on gear you could be putting your life at risk.
 If you don’t eat nutritious food, then that will eventually catch up with you.
 And if you stealth camp to save money then you risk damaging the goodwill of landowners that enables the TA to exist and thereby ruin it for everyone who comes after you.
-On that score, remember that the trail only exists because of goodwill, donations and many hours of volunteer work.
-You wouldn’t be walking the TA without all this, so give something back for that privilege and to make it even better by donating to the Te Araroa Trust.
+On that score, remember that your ability to do the trail depends on the goodwill, donations and many hours of volunteer work of a large number of people.
+You wouldn’t be walking the TA without all this, so give something back for that privilege and to make it even better by donating to the Te Araroa Trust (see their Registration and Donation FAQ page for a suggested amount).
+Oh, and you could also donate to me for my efforts in keeping this site up to date each year…